Automotive industry in Flint, Michigan: Flint V8 Engine Plant/Flint Engine South

 On Van Slyke Road, it opened around 1953, closed around 1999 and was soon demolished.
 Immediately south of it, GM built the $500 million Flint Engine South (now known as Flint Engine Operations) to build the Atlas L6 Engine plant which opened in 2000.
 A $300 million addition, recently opened, builds the High Feature V6 engine engines.
 The land where the V8 Plant once stood is now home to the GM Paint plant section of Flint Assembly.

 National Parts Distribution/Service Parts Operations

 On Bristol Road in Swartz Creek, it opened in 1957.
 It merged with other car divisions' parts operations in 1969 and was renamed the GM Parts Division (later Warehousing and Distribution).
+General Motors Parts Division, as it was known in the 1970s and 1980s, had operations both at its headquarters in Swartz Creek and its engineering and technical cataloging operation in downtown Flint, housed in the Genessee Bank Building on Saginaw Street.
+Susbsequently, in the late 1980s, the downtown operation was folded into the new GMPD building in Swartz Creek.
 During the late 1990s, GM's worldwide parts purchasing and distribution office headquarters moved from here to a new building in Grand Blanc Township.
 Known as Service Parts Operations-Flint, the Swartz Creek facility remains open with a large amount of vacant office space.
 Currently, 595 hourly and 70 salaried workers are employed at SPO Flint.
 In May 2014, GM invested $10 million in upgrading the appearance and quality of the plant.

 Recently, a new processing/packaging center has opened on Davison Road in Burton, in a former AC Spark Plug (later Delphi) plant.